 Wines of the Danube Table

-Joseph Boulous takes to the magnificent Danube River to visit some of Europe’s most important wine regions.
+Travelmarvel takes you to the magnificent Danube River to visit some of Europe’s most important wine regions.

 Whenever the phrase “fine European wine” is cited, familiar scenes of France’s Champagne region or Italy’s Chianti Road often spring to mind.
 However, Europe’s waterways have also played a significant role in shaping the landscape of centuries-old viticulture methods.
 At its heart lies the mighty Danube.